DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 granted for taking part on a committee.

-A maximum of 18 hours of continuing
+A maximum of 18 continuing education

 practice of medicine.